walknuts/southportapartments/pages/1-about.md

 - Pop across the road for your hardware and garden (Bunnings)
 - Jump on a bus (stops only steps away)

-Taste the nature…
+Taste the nature...

 ![Lake view with natural surroundings](/assets/images/pages/1-about-004.jpg)

-…and then the coffee…
+...and then the coffee...

 ![Coffee shop near Southport](/assets/images/pages/1-about-005.jpg)